Skip to main content

 Eventually, the team chose a mix of two models.
 For any other leader, testing and choosing between LLM models at a breakneck pace would have been a highly stressful scenario, as the choice of the technology had a direct impact on the release of three products that were dependent on the testing.
 But the applicant’s adaptability was a standout quality that was highlighted in the recommendation letter as well.

-Read F1GMAT’s LBS MBA Essay Guide, where Atul Jose, the Author and Founding Consultant of F1GMAT's essay guides demonstrates how to write the uniqueness essay, with adaptability as a theme.
+Read F1GMAT’s LBS MBA Essay Guide, where Atul Jose, the Founding Consultant of F1GMAT's and the Author of F1GMAT's essay guides demonstrates how to write the uniqueness essay, with adaptability as a theme.

 Reach out to Atul Jose to collaborate for your LBS and T20 MBA or Master's essays